 Who Should Use Which

-Use Betfair if: Your focus is in-play and live sports trading, you concentrate on UK and European fixtures, and you prefer traditional fiat settlement.
+Use Betfair if: Your edge centres on live and in-play sports wagering, you focus on UK and European fixtures, and you prefer traditional fiat settlement methods.

-Use PolyGram if: You seek exposure across multiple event categories, require unrestricted worldwide participation, wish to avoid account suspension concerns, favour stablecoin settlement, and value Telegram-based mobile access.
+Use PolyGram if: You seek exposure across multiple event types, require unrestricted worldwide access, wish to avoid account suspension risk, need stablecoin payouts, and value Telegram-based mobile functionality.

 FAQ